 The Company's Retail segment represents the Company's national network of grocery, pharmacy and health and beauty retailers and service providers.
-Underpinned by its purpose to help Canadians Live Life Well®, Loblaw meets the everyday essential needs of its customers through a portfolio of industry-leading assets.
-Focused on retail excellence, driving growth, and investing for the future, the Company has advanced a number of significant initiatives over the past three years, including those described below.
+Underpinned by its purpose to Help Canadians Live Life Well®, Loblaw meets the everyday essential needs of its customers through a portfolio of industry-leading assets.
+The framework centres around Loblaw's strategic three pillars of Delivering Retail Excellence, Driving Growth, and Investing for the Future, while embedding ESG initiatives into everything that Loblaw does.
+The framework is supported by colleagues with a shared set of CORE values and culture principles that encourages colleagues to be authentic, build trust and make connections.
+The Company has advanced a number of significant initiatives over the past three years, including those described below.

-3.1.1 Retail Excellence
+3.1.1 Delivering Retail Excellence

 The Company is continuously enhancing its core operations to differentiate its customer offerings and deliver scale through its national retail and logistics network.
-Retail operations benefit from more than one billion customer touchpoints annually and deliver a unique customer experience through industry-leading control brands, healthy alternatives, and multicultural foods, offered through a choice of instore shopping, pick-up and delivery options.
+Retail operations benefit from more than one billion customer touchpoints annually and deliver a unique customer experience through industry-leading control brands, healthy alternatives and multicultural foods, offered through a choice of instore shopping, pick-up and delivery options.
 The Company's customer proposition is further strengthened by an ongoing emphasis on fresh product quality and assortment, customer service and competitive value.